vdamewood/siliko/Readme.txt

 * Functions, currently XVcalc supports  abs() and sqrt() functions.
 * XVCalc ignores space and tab characters in its input.

-The following features are planned for future versions:
+The following features are planned for the first release:

 * built-in support for the following functions from C's math.h: sin(), cos(), tan(), asin(), acos(), atan(), atan2(), sinh(), cosh(), tanh(), exp(),